 For Cochin as a whole, there are no such figures.
-But the officer who conducted an Economic Survey of some typical villages in 1936 recorded in every case that, after meeting the cultivation expenses and paying the rent to the landlord, cultivator gets absolutely nothing: tenant in many cases he may even run into debt.
-This was also the conclusion arrived at by the officer who investigated on behalf of the Cochin Agrarian Committee of 1948.
-He said that the proportion of rent fixed generally ranged from one half to threefourths of the yield, while the cost of cultivation was about 50 per cent.
-To the question as to how 50 to 75 per cent of the yield can be collected as rent if the cost of cultivation itself is 50 per cent, this officer answered: 50 percent as cost of cultivation includes all the items that are part of a scientfiically calculated cost of cultivation (such as seed, manure, wages for hired as well as family labour, fodder for the whole year, interest on and depreciation of capital invested in cattle and implement, etc.); while the ordinary peasant includes only seed, wages for hired labour and fodder for the period of agricultural operations.
-Rent is thus "not only a deduction from the profit but also from elements required for the reproduction of capital".
+But the officer who conducted an Economic Survey of some typical villages in 1936 recorded in every case that, after meeting the cultivation expenses and paying the rent to the landlord, the tenant-cultivator gets absolutely nothing; in many cases he may even run into debt.
+This was also the report of the officer who investigated on behalf of the Cochin Agrarian Committee of 1948.
+He said that the proportion of rent fixed generally ranges from one half to three-fourths of the yield while cost of cultivation is about 50 per cent.
+To the question as to how 50 per cent to 75 per cent of the yield can be collected as rent if the cost of cultivation itself is 50 per cent, this officer answers: 50 per cent as cost of cultivation includes all the items that are part of a scientifically-calculated cost of cultivation (such as seed, manure, wages for hired as well as family labour, fod der for the whole year, interest on and depreciation of capital invested in cattle and implements etc.), while the ordinary peasant includes only seed, wages for hired labour and fodder for the period of agricultural operations.
+Rent is thus "not only a deduction from the profit but also from elements required for the reproduction of capital."
 (Marx)

-The real position, however, is far worse as is shown by the figures collected by the Cochin Kisan Sab ha for one village.
+The real position however is far worse than this, as is shown by the figures collected by the Cochin Kisan Sabha (See Table on page 86).